-Profit before interest for the year ended 31 March 2022 was £199.3m (2021: £201.6m restated).
-Capital investment for the year ended 31 March 2022 was £274.0m (2021: £253.2m), reflecting around £187m investment for the maintenance of NWL's asset base to ensure the continued provision of sustainable water and wastewater services.
-In addition, NWL has continued its AMP7 enhancement programme which will deliver environmental improvements through the Water Industry Environmental Programme, improved resilience of water and wastewater assets, as well as cyber resilience, and smart metering.
+Profit before interest for the year ended 31 March 2023 was £222.8m (2022: £199.3m).
+Capital investment for the year ended 31 March 2023 was £319.5m (2022: £274.0m), reflecting around £213.0m investment for the maintenance of NWL's asset base to ensure the continued provision of sustainable water and wastewater services, as well as supporting growth from developers.
+In addition, NWL has increased investment in its AMP7 enhancement programme as many of its large environmental improvement schemes have entered their construction phase, coupled with further investment to improve the resilience of water and wastewater assets, as well as cyber resilience, and smart metering.